pal03377/master-thesis/thesis.typ

 // Why not use an existing endpoint in Artemis?
 // - Authentication needs to be separate because it has to work with the Athena API secret (We don't want a separate admin user or something like that)
 // - The Athena Repository Export Service in Artemis should be turned off if Athena is not used, i.e., the `athena` Spring profile is not active
 // Performance Considerations
-// - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
+Athena is designed to access repositories from the LMS as needed, offering greater flexibility in data transfers and caching options.
+This approach makes Athena adaptable for future integration with other LMSs than Artemis, which can provide a URL for data access instead of embedding the data in the request payload.

+We intend the usage of Athena to be optional within Artemis.
+Therefore, we have implemented a separate endpoint for the Athena Repository Export Service in Artemis.
+This endpoint is only accessible if the `athena` Spring profile is active.

 == Playground
-// Structure
+=== Structure and Features of the Playground
 // - Overview section
 //   * URL of Athena instance
 //   * Health overview: Online status of Assessment Module Manager and all assessment modules
 //   * Input for Athena API secret: Only needed in production.
 In local development, API secret checking is disabled.
 //   * Data source for example data: There are two potential data sources: The built-in example data and exported evaluation data from Artemis.
 The user can choose between them.
 This feature was contributed by Dietrich~@athenaLLMs.
 //   * Playground mode: There are two modes: "Module Requests" to test assessment modules step by step with pre-defined requests and "Evaluation Mode" to compare assessment module outputs to other assessment module outputs, and to real tutor feedback.
 The latter feature is discussed in detail by Dietrich~@athenaLLMs.
+The Playground in Athena is designed for research and testing purposes.
+It is shown in @playgroundOverview, in a local development environment with only the Assessment Module Manager and the ThemisML module running.

+#figure(
+  image("figures/playground-overview.png", width: 100%),
+  caption: [Overview of the initial screen in the Athena Playground], ) <playgroundOverview>

+Within this environment, the first elements users encounter include a URL input for the active Athena instance and a real-time health overview that shows the status of the Assessment Module Manager as well as the connected assessment modules.
+For accessing Athena in a production setting, a field for API secret entry is available, but this can be ignored in a local development context.
+Researchers also have the option to choose between built-in example data and evaluation data exported from Artemis for their tests, a feature contributed by Dietrich~@athenaLLMs.
+Moreover, the Playground offers two operational modes: one for the testing of individual assessment modules, known as "Module Requests," and another for comparative evaluations called "Evaluation Mode," further discussed by Dietrich~@athenaLLMs.

+=== Module Requests Mode
 // - Module Requests: After choosing an assessment module, the researcher can choose to access different endpoints of the assessment module:
 //   * Get Config Schema: The researcher can configure the assessment module with a special config schema.
 For example, this is used by the LLM assessment modules to specify the LLM model to use~@athenaLLMs.
 //   * Send Submissions: The researcher can send submissions to Athena.
 They can choose an example exercise and send all submissions for that exercise.
 //   * Request Submission Selection: The researcher can request a submission selection for a specific exercise.
 They can choose an example exercise and send the request.
 The endpoint only works after submissions have been sent for the exercise because the submission selection only operates on submission IDs for performance reasons.
 //   * Send Feedback: The researcher can send feedback to Athena.
 They can choose an example exercise and send all feedback for that exercise, or choose a specific submission within the exercise to only send feedback for that submission.
 //   * Request Feedback Suggestions: The researcher can request feedback suggestions for a specific exercise.
 They can choose an example exercise and a submission to get suggestions for that submission.
+Within the "Module Requests" mode, the Playground interface presents a streamlined way to interact with the assessment modules' various functionalities.

+The "Get Config Schema" option in the interface provides a straightforward method for accessing the configuration schema of any selected assessment module, which is currently used by the LLM assessment modules to specify the specific LLM model~@athenaLLMs.

+The Playground interface streamlines accessing multiple functionalities, including "Send Submissions" for chosen exercises, "Request Submission Selection" available only after submissions have been sent, "Send Feedback" for specific exercises or submissions, and "Request Feedback Suggestions" for automated suggestions on selected exercises and submissions.

+We show one such section in the Playground interface in @playgroundModuleRequestsFeedbackSending.
+The "Send Feedback" section is special in that it allows the researcher to choose between sending feedback on all submissions for the exercise or only for a specific submission.
+This way, a researcher can experiment with only providing some initial feedback to the assessment module, and then sending more feedback later.

+#figure(
+  image("figures/playground-module-requests-feedback-sending.png", width: 90%),
+  caption: [The "Send Feedback" section in the Playground interface], ) <playgroundModuleRequestsFeedbackSending>

+#v(1em)
+With the Playground, Athena provides an effective and user-friendly means for researchers and developers to engage in real-time testing and evaluation, aligning with #frlink(<frTestSuggestionGeneration>).

 // TODO: Screenshots of the Playground

 // == API Interface of Athena // skip for now => TODO: add this section or remove it completely
 // Why did we choose to have it like that?
 // -> Obsidian page "New Athena API"

-// Performance Considerations
+== Performance Considerations
+// - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
+To further optimize performance, we implemented a batching mechanism in Artemis.
+This splits the outgoing submissions into smaller batches of 100 each, effectively reducing payload size and minimizing the risk of data transfer timeouts.

 // - Improvement: For submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way.
 The submission selection request needs to be fast because it is blocking the tutor from assessing a submission.
+The efficiency of the "Submission Selection" process is crucial for Athena, especially to minimize tutor wait times.
+Rather than transferring complete submissions, the LMS sends only the submission IDs to Athena.
+This approach speeds up the process by reducing data transfer, making it both server-efficient and user-friendly.

-== Athena Framework for Assessment Modules
+== Athena Package for Assessment Modules
 // Why do we have an `athena` Python package?
 Why is the Assessment Module Manager designed as it is?
 Why do we use Decorators in assessment modules?
 // - We want to make it as easy as possible to write assessment modules for Athena.
 // - We also recognized that a lot of the communication logic between the assessment module manager and the assessment modules is the same for all assessment modules.
 We wanted to avoid code duplication and make it easy to change the communication logic in the future.